saltyrtc/saltyrtc-meta/Protocol.md

   reason and raise an error event indicating that no common signalling task could be found.
-* A responder SHALL validate that the *task* field is present and contains one of the task it has previously offered to the initiator.
+* A responder SHALL validate that the *task* field is present and contains one of the tasks it has previously offered to the initiator.
 * Both initiator an responder SHALL verify that the *data* field contains a `Map` and SHALL look up the chosen task's data value.
 The value MUST be handed over to the corresponding task after processing